About the AASB

 - regulators; and

 13 voting volunteer and two non-voting members make up the AASB.
 View current AASB members.

 Our membership consists of a diverse group of members with a range of experience from various locations across Canada.

 - a Director;

 The Board also hires consultants as the need arises.

-The AASB normally meets five times a year.
-To better serve the AASB’s objectives, additional meetings and conference calls may take place.
+We normally meet five times a year.
+Additional meetings and conference calls may take place.

-CPA Canada is the national organization representing the Chartered Professional Accountants (CPA) profession in Canada.
-CPA Canada provides funding, staff and other resources to support an independent standard-setting process.
+Chartered Professional Accountants of Canada (CPA Canada) provides funding, staff and other resources to support an independent standard-setting process.

-CPA Canada and the boards and oversight councils function at arm’s length from one another.
-As a result, the boards and oversight councils, as well as their staff, carry out their standard-setting operations in an independent manner.
+CPA Canada and the AASB function at arm’s length from one another.
+As a result, we carry out our standard-setting operations in an independent manner.